AbhilashAynipully/BankCustomerChurnPredictor/README.md

 - All the sections and content are being loaded and displayed.
 - On clicking 'Inspect Customer Base' the top ten rows are being displayed from the database.
 - The most correlated variables are displayed in bold.
+- On clicking 'Variable Distribution', plots are being displayed.
+- On clicking 'Exit Levels per Variable', plots are being displayed.
+- On clicking 'Correlation and PPS Analysis', plots are being displayed.
 - The conclusions from the correlation study are displayed in blue color.
-- On clicking exit levels per variable plots display each variable against exit is being displayed.

 #### Page 3 : Project Hypothesis and Validation